-- Independent Researcher Senior Investigator

-- Knowledge User

-- Trainee

-- Other

-- Collaborator

-- Independent Researcher Early Career Investigator

-- Independent Researcher Mid Career Investigator

-- Independent Researcher Senior Investigator

-- Knowledge User

-- Trainee

-- Other

-- · All Principal Applicants and Co-Applicants will have access to the application on ResearchNet in order to allow them to contribute to the application.

-- · All Principal Applicants and Co-Applicants must complete the following:

-- o Enter their CCV confirmation number;

-- o Complete their most significant contributions;

-- Consent.

-- Only the Nominated Principal Applicant has the functionality to submit the application.

-- The Nominated Principal Applicant will have to wait for all other participants to complete their relevant sections of the application before submitting.

-- A CV is not required for Collaborators.
-Collaborators who wish to submit a personal CV (maximum of 3 pages in a PDF format containing information specified in Section A above) must send it to the Nominated Principal Applicant (NPA) in order for the NPA to upload it to the application in the sub-task "Attachments" under "Participant Information".

-- Collaborators on the grant will not appear on CIHR funding decisions.
+- All Principal Applicants and Co-Applicants will have access to the application on ResearchNet in order to allow them to contribute to the application. - All Principal Applicants and Co-Applicants must complete the following: - Enter their CCV confirmation number or attach the Applicant Profile CV; - Complete their most significant contributions; - o Consent. - Only the Nominated Principal Applicant has the functionality to submit the application. - The Nominated Principal Applicant will have to wait for all other participants to complete their relevant sections of the application before submitting. - It is important to provide a validated PIN for all Collaborators.
+For instructions on how to generate a PIN, please refer to Register with CIHR.
+If you are experiencing technical difficulties with generating or validating your PIN, please contact CIHR Contact Center. - Collaborators on the grant will not appear on CIHR funding decisions.